 Deep learning paradigms~\cite{Lafabregue2021Endtoend,IENCO202336} for MTS clustering usually learn representations and then feed the outputs to algorithms like $k$-means~\cite{MacQueen1967SomeMF,IKOTUN2023178} to obtain the final clustering results.
 In this stream, the Autoencoder-based frameworks~\cite{Ienco2020Deep,li2023timaeselfsupervisedmaskedtime} are common, which derive latent high-quality embeddings through reconstruction-guided model training.
 However, their emphasis on reconstruction fidelity may act to retain the MTS redundancy.
 Moreover, since the clustering objective is usually separated from the representation learning, the learning process fails to suppress the redundancy from the clustering-friendly perspective.
 Accordingly, contrastive learning methods~\cite{Wu24MM,LI2025102812,wang2025fcacc1} have been employed to learn discriminative features by contrasting positive and negative instance pairs.
 Although it has been proven that the self-supervised contrastive learning can implicitly obtain clustering-friendly representations~\cite{Yann2023NeurIPS}, their effectiveness critically depends on the construction of instance relationships.
 That is, when the contrastive strategies do not align with the sought cluster distributions, the learned representations may preserve or even amplify temporal redundancies.

-To explicitly address the temporal redundancy, attention mechanisms~\cite{Ienco2020Deep} have been adopted to perform soft redundancy filtering through dynamic timestamp weighting~\cite{DING2023527}.
-Although this type of methods considerably relieve the impact of redundancy and enhance the representation of discriminative timestamps, they also inherently preserves the full input structure containing the redundant information.
+To explicitly address the temporal redundancy, attention~\cite{Ienco2020Deep} has been adopted to perform soft redundancy filtering through dynamic timestamp weighting~\cite{DING2023527}.
+Although this type of method considerably relieves the impact of redundancy and enhances the representation of timestamps, it also inherently preserves the full input structure containing the redundant information.
 More importantly, the learned attention weights may be misled by highly activated yet non-informative patterns, thus failing in prioritizing sparse-but-critical features.
-In contrast, masking mechanisms offer a more structured approach to redundancy suppression in MTS representation learning~\cite{DBLP:conf/iclr/AshokMZCD24,EmadeldeenICML24,Zhang24reconmask}.
+In contrast, masking mechanisms offer a more structured approach to redundancy suppression in MTS representation learning~\cite{TACTiS,EmadeldeenICML24,Zhang24reconmask}.
 Conventional static masking~\cite{FuIJCNN22,zhang2023time} compels models to learn from partial observations through reconstruction.
 Although masking has been well validated in acquiring general representations, the fixed schemes are incompetent in task adaptation as demonstrated in Figure~\ref{motivation} (a).
-Most recently, dynamic masking strategies~\cite{Li23CVPR,shi2025trainabledynamicmasksparse} have been developed to flexibly adjust the masking through learning.
-Nevertheless, the development of learnable masking capable of MTS redundancy suppression and structural discriminative representation learning remains underexplored.
+Most recently, dynamic masking~\cite{Li23CVPR,shi2025trainabledynamicmasksparse} has been developed to learn the masking.
+Nevertheless, learning masks for MTS redundancy suppression and structural discriminative representation remains underexplored.